thisismydesign/easy_logging/README.md

 end
 ```

-## Feedback

-Any feedback is much appreciated.

-I can only tailor this project to fit use-cases I know about - which are usually my own ones.
-If you find that this might be the right direction to solve your problem too but you find that it's suboptimal or lacks features don't hesitate to contact me.

-Please let me know if you make use of this project so that I can prioritize further efforts.

-## Development

-This gem is developed using Bundler conventions.
-A good overview can be found [here](http://bundler.io/v1.14/guides/creating_gem.html).

-## Contributing
+## Contribution and feedback

+This project is built around known use-cases.
+If you have one that isn't covered don't hesitate to open an issue and start a discussion.

 Bug reports and pull requests are welcome on GitHub at https://github.com/thisismydesign/easy_logging.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Conventions

+This project follows [C-Hive guides](https://github.com/c-hive/guides) for code style, way of working and other development concerns.

 ## License